zeddlabs/laundry-native/README.md

 ### Installation

-Here are the steps to run this flutter project on your local computer.
+Here are the steps to run this project.

 1. Give a star to this repo (optional).
 2. Clone this repo.